Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

 $ sudo yum install https://repo.percona.com/yum/percona-release-latest.noarch.rpm

-You should see some output such as the following:
+You should see an output that the files are being downloaded, like the following:

 Enable the repository: